Session Dates: February 17 · April 21 · June 23 · August 18 · October 20 · December 15, 2026

 Join a cozy group of tech leaders with similar interests connecting in a private, shared conversation centered around a book or piece of media so you can advance your career in a more intentional way.

-Tuesday Tech Book Clubs in 2026 will operate four distinct sections, each giving a different focus to explorations, conversations, and members.
+Tuesday Tech Book Clubs in 2026 will operate four distinct fellowship programs, each giving a different focus to explorations, conversations, and members.

 Schedule: Each Tuesday Tech Book Club meets every two months throughout 2026 with a small, fixed group of twelve accelerator membes (your Tuesday Tech Book Club accelerator) for a private, two-hour conversation around one book or piece of media.